Directoryox/WebCraft-Studio/README.md

 # WebCraft Studio

 ## Overview
-A responsive portfolio website built with HTML, CSS, and vanilla JavaScript to showcase web design skills and projects.
+A modern landing page for a web design studio, built with pure HTML, CSS, and JavaScript.
+Features responsive design and interactive elements.

 ## Features
 - Fully Responsive Design